 The MAR Leadership Program is operated by a 4 people who are committed to nature conservation, each with different backgrounds and skills.
 This team is familiar with the environmental problems facing the Mesoamerican Reef System (MAR) and has the contacts and networks on local, regional, and international levels that allow the program to operate successfully.

 Maria Eugenia Arreola is the Director of the MAR Leadership Program.
 She has more than 15 years of experience designing and coordinating capacity-building programs in environmental topics.
-Prior to joining FMCN, she worked for 8 years in the United Nations Environment Program (UNEP)), of which 5 years were spent in UNEP’s Regional Office for Latin America and the Caribbean (in Mexico City), and 3 years at UNEP’s Headquarters in Nairobi, Kenya.
-In UNEP, Maria Eugenia coordinated the development of integrated environmental assessments (GEO) in 8 countries and more than 25 cities in Latin America and the Caribbean (LAC)and participated in the development of virtual training tools which allowed her to travel and get to know the LAC region as well as various countries in Africa.
-Maria Eugenia received her BS in International Relations from the Instituto Tecnológico Autónomo de México and holds a master’s degree in Environmental Management Systems.
-She also studied diploma courses in different topics: environmental law, new learning technologies, and climate change.
-She currently collaborates with the Kanan Kay Alliance as Capacity-Building Strategy Coordinator for Alliance partners.
+Prior to joining the Mexican Fund for the Conservation of Nature, she worked for 8 years in the United Nations Environment Program (UNEP), of which 5 years were spent in UNEP’s Regional Office for Latin America and the Caribbean (in Mexico City), and 3 years at UNEP’s Headquarters in Nairobi, Kenya.
+In UNEP, Maria Eugenia coordinated the development of integrated environmental assessments (GEO) in 8 countries and more than 25 cities in Latin America and the Caribbean (LAC) and participated in the development of training tools and manuals which allowed her to travel and get to know the LAC region as well as various countries in Africa.
+Maria Eugenia holds a BS in International Relations and Master’s degree in Environmental Management Systems.
+She currently collaborates with the Kanan Kay Alliance as Capacity-Building Strategy Coordinator.

 Elisa López García is the Project Officer at the MAR Leadership Program .
 She studied her career in oceanography at the University of Vigo , Spain and at the Arctic University of Norway , Norway, and she got a MSc in Marine Sciences and Limnology from the National Autonomous University of Mexico (UNAM).